 Duration and Treatment

 The length of FTD varies, with some patients declining rapidly over two to three years, and others showing only minimal changes over a decade.
 Studies have shown persons with FTD to live with the disease an average of eight years, with a range from three years to 17 years.

 No medications are known currently to treat or prevent FTD.
 Serotonin-boosting medications may alleviate some behaviors.

 National Center on Caregiving

-For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, head injury, Parkinson’s and other debilitating brain disorders that strike adults.
+Family Caregiver Alliance seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
+Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
+For residents of the greater San Francisco Bay Area, FCA provides direct support services for caregivers of those with Alzheimer’s disease, stroke, traumatic brain injury, Parkinson’s, and other debilitating health conditions that strike adults.

 This fact sheet was prepared by Family Caregiver Alliance and reviewed by Bruce Miller, M.D., Director, Memory and Aging Center, University of California at San Francisco. ©2005 Family Caregiver Alliance.
 All rights reserved.